benbalter/benbalter.github.com/_posts/2014-11-05-types-of-pull-requests.md

 **How it works:** Submit a feature-complete pull request and cc relevant teams, asking for their review.
 Team memebers will comment line-by-line and re-review as you implement their changes.

 **When to use it:** When you're ready to :ship: the thing.
 It may have been started as a work in progress, or for early feedback, but you've made it clear that unless you hear otherwise, you're going to hit merge.

+Did I miss any?
+How do you use pull requests?
+Let me know in the comments below.
+Happy collaborating!